ConnectedHomes/chaim/client/README.md

 So, your script can either use the hard coded profile of `tmpnam` or rely on the default account being the correct one.

-Script output will be in LOGFILE, unless no LOGFILE is supplied, whereupon it will be in `~/ACCOUNT.chaim.log`.
+Script output will be in LOGFILE, default is `~/chaim.run.log`.
 The output will also be on screen.

-The account name will be written to the log file immediately followed by the script output, then a blank line.
+The account name and a newline will be written to the log file immediately followed by the script output, then a blank line.

 After the list of accounts have been processed the previous default account will be restored and the credentials for it renewed.